-CSD - When the scan or the scan list edit mode is enabled, indicates that the displayed channel is in the scan list and scanned (see Section 4.8).

-\mathbf{F} - When the scan or the scan list edit mode is enabled, indicates that the displayed channel is a priority channel.
+- (S) When the scan or the scan list edit mode is enabled, indicates that the displayed channel is in the scan list and scanned (see Section 4.9). - P When the scan or the scan list edit mode is enabled, indicates that the displayed channel is a priority channel.
 If dual priority is used, \mathbf{F}2 indicates that it is a second priority channel.

-Low battery indication (see Section 3.4).
 Voice encryption is enabled or an encrypted call is being received.
-This indication flashes when an encrypted call is received on a digital channel (see Section 11.2.7).
+This indication flashes when an encrypted call is received on a digital channel (see Section 10.2.6).

-- Priority or radio wide scanning is enabled (see Section 4.8).
+Z Priority or radio wide scanning is enabled (see Section 4.9).

-- In the surveillance mode only (see Section 4.7), indicates that the transmitter is keyed.
+In the surveillance mode only (see Section 4.8), indicates that the transmitter is keyed.
 This icon is displayed in the preceding scan icon location, and they do not conflict because the scan icon is never displayed in the transmit mode.

-- Repeater talk-around is enabled (see Section 5.8).
+Repeater talk-around is enabled (see Section 5.7).

-• The Monitor mode is enabled by the Monitor option switch or menu parameter (see Section 5.3).
-The radio can also be programmed so this icon is displayed when the Normal mode is selected by the Normal/Selective function (see Section 5.5.2).
+The Monitor mode is enabled by the Monitor option switch or menu parameter (see Section 5.2).
+The radio can also be programmed so this icon is displayed when the Normal mode is selected by the Normal/Selective function (see Section 5.4.1).

-- Keypad programming or another mode is enabled which allows the user to edit radio parameters.
+Keypad programming or another mode is enabled which allows the user to edit radio parameters.

-• An interconnect (telephone) call is in progress (see Section 6.6).
+An interconnect (telephone) call is in progress (see Section 6.5).

-• A Project 25 or SMARTNET/SmartZone private (unit-to-unit) call is in progress.
+A Project 25 or SMARTNET/SmartZone private (unit-to-unit) call is in progress.